 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you're forced to hand over your passport, contact the Embassy for advice.

 If your passport is lost or stolen, you must notify the Australian Government as soon as possible.

+Declare cash (or equivalent) of 10,000 Euros or more on arrival.
+If you don’t, you may face penalties.
 The Euro is the official currency of Kosovo.
 The Serbian Dinar (RSD) may occasionally be accepted in the Serb-majority area of northern Kosovo.